briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

         appropriate state law.

         5. _(E)_ An offender who previously has been convicted of or pleaded guilty to a violation of Ohio R.C.
-4511.19(A) that was a felony, regardless of when the violation and the conviction or guilty plea occurred, is guilty of a felony of the third degree and shall be prosecuted under appropriate state law.
+[4511.19(A)][ORC Section 4511.19] that was a felony, regardless of when the violation and the conviction or guilty plea occurred, is guilty of a felony of the third degree and shall be prosecuted under appropriate state law.

     2. _(2)_ An offender who is convicted of or pleads guilty to a violation of subsection (a) of this section and who subsequently seeks reinstatement of the driver's or occupational driver's license or permit or nonresident operating privilege suspended under this section as a result of the conviction or guilty plea shall pay a reinstatement fee as provided in division (F)(2) of Ohio R.C.
-4511.191.
+[4511.191][ORC Section 4511.191].

     3. _(3)_ If an offender is sentenced to a jail term under subsection (h) (1)B.1. or 2. or (h)(1)C.1. or 2. of this section and if, within sixty days